wp-plugins/my-beautiful-tubes/readme.txt

 Tags: sidebar, related, related posts, facebook, video, widget, widgets, wordpress ,Post, google, plugin, posts, admin, page, pages, youtube, api, blog, content, embed, link, links, media, plugins, related, Share, sharing, videos, Facebook
 Requires at least: 2.8
 Tested up to: 3.6
-Stable tag: 1.8.3
+Stable tag: 1.8.5
 License: GPLv2

 A plugin which allows blogger to embed youtube videos on the post and page and get more views for that video.

 == Description ==

-This plugin allows you to insert youtube videos into your post and get more video views on Facebook.
-You can see the sample in action over here http://gadgets-code.com/my-beautiful-tubes-tutorial
+This plugin allows you to insert youtube videos into your post/page and get more video views on Facebook.
+You can see the sample in action over here http://onmouseenter.com/how-to-get-more-youtube-video-view-from-facebook/

 == Frequently Asked Questions ==